WallStreetMojo

 Example 4-2

-One thing here is we need to start the double quote before we specify any cell then close after the last cell.
+We need to start the double quote before we specify any cell and then close after the last cell.

-Not only cells, but we can also select the named ranges as well by using the name of the range.
+Not only cells, but we can also select the named ranges by using the range's name.

 Example #5 – Select cells by using CELLS Property

-Not through the RANGE object but also through CELLS property, we can select the cells.
+Not through the RANGE object but also the CELLS property, we can select the cells.

 VBA Cells

-In CELLS property, we need to specify the row number and column number we are selecting.
-This is unlike a range method where we used A1, A5, C5, C10 like references.
+In the CELLS property, we need to specify the row and column numbers we select.
+Unlike a range method, we used A1, A5, C5, and C10 as references.

 Code: